kalliope-project/kalliope/Docs/settings.md

 ## Default synapse

-Run a default [synapse](brain.md) when Kalliope can't find the order in any synapse.
+Run a default [synapse](brain.md) when Kalliope can't find the order in any synapse or if the SST engine haven't understood the order.

 ```yml
 default_synapse: "synapse-name"